AbeHandler/everything/personalsite2/_posts/2021-04-28-self-study-resources-for-data-science.markdown

 categories: self-study
 ---

 Many CU INFO majors ask me for resources for studying data science on their own.
 Here is a list of some of my favorites.
-I've broken up this list into resources focused on [math and stats](#math-and-stats), [machine learning concepts](#machine-learning-concepts), and [programming](#programming-and-tools).
+I've broken up this list into resources focused on [underlying math](#math-and-stats), [machine learning concepts](#machine-learning-concepts), and [programming](#programming-and-tools).
 I also include a section for students interested in [natural language processing](#nlp-resources).

-### Math and stats
+### Underlying math

 Data science is based on math and statistics, so it makes sense to spend time continually deepening your understanding of these fundamental ideas.
-Also, while the field will change all the time, the underlying quantitative concepts (e.g. probability or linear algebra) will remain consistent.
+Also, while the field will change all the time, the underlying quantitative concepts will remain consistent.

+While more math is always helpful, when you are starting out, I would recommend making sure you are comfortable with the fundamentals of calculus, statistics and linear algebra.
 Here are a few resources I have found helpful.

 - **[3blue1brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw)** is an AMAZING math YouTuber.
 I learn a ton from his videos, and am inspired by the quality of his teaching.
 I also leaned on videos from **[mathematicalmonk](https://www.youtube.com/channel/UCcAtD_VYwcYwVbTdvArsm7w)** to build my quantitative background during my first year in grad school.
 There are tons of math YouTubers, and I suggest poking around to find a teaching style that works for you.